staticallyio/statically-wp/readme.txt

 Statically is made to be simple and easy to use.
 Optimizing files with Statically is easy as typing a URL into the browser address bar.
 This plugin works by replacing static links to CDN links.
 Changed `https://example.com/cat.jpg` to `https://cdn.statically.io/img/example.com/cat.jpg`.

-Adding a Statically link in front of your file link will give you the advantage of on-the-fly file optimization.
+Adding a Statically link in front of your file link will make it **instantly globally distributed** and give you **the benefit of real-time file optimization**.
 Visitors will access the site faster and enjoy bandwidth savings, so will you.

 == PRINCIPLE ==